nglgzz/awesome-clean-tech/README.md

 # Awesome Clean Tech [![Awesome](https://awesome.re/badge.svg)](https://awesome.re) [![License: CC0-1.0](https://img.shields.io/badge/License-CC0%201.0-lightgrey.svg)](http://creativecommons.org/publicdomain/zero/1.0/)

-Clean technology is any process, product, or service that reduces negative environmental impacts through significant energy efficiency improvements, the sustainable use of resources, or environmental protection activities.
+> Clean technology is any process, product, or service that reduces negative environmental impacts through significant energy efficiency improvements, the sustainable use of resources, or environmental protection activities.

+The goal of this list is to gather a list of awesome companies fighting climate change, as well as research about the issues and solutions connected to it.

 _Contributions to this list are welcome!
 Just edit the [README.md](./edit/master/README.md) (this document) and send the changes as a pull request.
 [Guidelines](./CONTRIBUTING.md) are available._